BioinformaticsLabAtMUN/PangenomeAnalysis/README.md

 sudo mv nextflow /usr/local/bin/ nextflow -version   # should print a version number
 ```
+Nextflow requires Java.
+If you don't have java installed, follow the instructions provided in the Nexflow website at https://www.nextflow.io/

 **Conda** (Miniconda is fine)
 - Download from: https://docs.conda.io/en/latest/miniconda.html